 in Python, which would make it very slow.
 But Panda3D is

-not written in Python - it's written in C++.
-The Python is just used for
+not written in Python; it's written in C++.
+Python is just used for

-in C++ or something like Cython.
+in C++ or something similar Cython.
 To see what kind of framerate

 a small Panda3D program typically gets, take a look at the screenshots